Integralism: Teachings

-Catholic integralism is an interpretation of Catholic social teaching that argues for an authoritarian and anti-pluralist Catholic state, wherever the preponderance of Catholics within that society makes this possible; it was born in 19th-century Portugal, Spain, France, Italy and Romania was a movement that sought to assert a Catholic underpinning to all social and political action, and to minimize or eliminate any competing ideological actors, such as secular humanism and liberalism.
+Catholic integralism is an interpretation of Catholic social teaching that argues for an authoritarian and anti-pluralist Catholic state, wherever the preponderance of Catholics within that society makes this possible; it was born in 19th-century Portugal, Spain, France, and Italy.
+It was a movement that sought to assert a Catholic underpinning to all social and political action and to minimize or eliminate any competing ideological actors, such as secular humanism and liberalism.
 Integralism arose in opposition to liberalism, which some Catholics saw as a "relentless and destructive ideology".
 Catholic integralism does not support the creation of an autonomous "Catholic" State Church, or Erastianism (Gallicanism in French context).
-Rather, it supports subordinating the State to the moral principles of Catholicism.
-Thus it rejects separating morality from the State, and favours Catholicism as the proclaimed religion of the State.
+Rather, it supports subordinating the state to the moral principles of Catholicism, rejects separating morality from the state, and favours Catholicism as the proclaimed religion of the state.

-Catholic integralism appeals to the teaching on the necessity of the subordination of the State, and on the subordination of temporal to spiritual power, of medieval popes such as Pope Gregory VII and Pope Boniface VIII.
+Catholic integralism appeals to the teaching on the necessity of the subordination of the state and on the subordination of temporal to spiritual power of medieval popes such as Pope Gregory VII and Pope Boniface VIII.
 However, Catholic integralism as a more consciously articulated doctrine came about as a reaction against the political and cultural changes that followed the Enlightenment and the French Revolution.
 The 19th-century papacy challenged the growth of liberalism (with its doctrine of popular sovereignty) as well as new scientific and historical methods and theories (which were thought to threaten the special status of the Christian revelation).
 Pope Pius IX condemned a list of liberal and Enlightenment ideas in his Syllabus of Errors.
 The term integralism was applied to a Spanish political party founded about 1890, which based its programme on the Syllabus.
 Catholic integralism reached its "classical" form in the reaction against modernism.
 The term did not, however, become popular till the time of Pope Pius X, whose papacy lasted from 1903 to 1914.
 After the papal condemnation of modernism in 1907, those most active in promoting the papal teachings were sometimes referred to as "integral Catholics" (Catholiques intégraux), from which the words intégrisme (integrism) and intégralisme (integralism) were derived.
 Encouraged by Pope Pius X, they sought out and exposed any co-religionist whom they suspected of modernism or liberalism.
 An important integralist organization was the Sodalitium Pianum, known in France as La Sapinière (fir plantation), which was founded in 1909 by Umberto Benigni.

 Another component of the anti-modernist programme of Pius X was its insistence on the importance of Thomas Aquinas, both in theology and philosophy.
 In his decree Postquam Sanctissimus of 1914, the pope published a list of 24 philosophical theses to summarise 'the principles and more important thoughts' of St Thomas.
-Thus integralism is also understood to include a commitment to the teachings of the Angelic Doctor, understood especially as a bulwark against the subjectivist and sceptical philosophies emanating from Descartes and his successors.
+Thus, integralism is also understood to include a commitment to the teachings of the Angelic Doctor, especially as a bulwark against the subjectivist and skeptical philosophies emanating from Descartes and his successors.